Adobe profit beats on strong subscriptions for Creative Cloud

 Adobe’s net income soared to $222.7 million, or 44 cents per share, in the quarter, from $88.1 million, or 17 cents per share, a year earlier.

-Additional reporting by Arathy S Nair in Bengaluru; Editing by Savio D'Souza and Cynthia Osterman
+Additional reporting by Sai Sachin R and Arathy S Nair in Bengaluru; Editing by Savio D'Souza